-'John Gattorna's "dynamic alignment" model is a way to ensure the often conflicting goals of commercial success and socio-environmental responsibility can be reconciled and achieved,' says Maurice Sinclair.
-'By looking at the behaviour along supply chains it's easier to match and design the interrelationships in a more harmonious way, to reduce waste and improve efficiency.'
+"John Gattorna's 'dynamic alignment' model is a way to ensure the often conflicting goals of commercial success and socio-environmental responsibility can be reconciled and achieved," says Maurice Sinclair.

+"By looking at the behaviour along supply chains it's easier to match and design the interrelationships in a more harmonious way, to reduce waste and improve efficiency."

-'I would say that other than measuring your output, companies need to understand their strategy; the different buying and selling behaviours of their customers and suppliers, and then create the appropriate supply models through their chains.
-That will impact on the amount of inventory held, how it's procured, where it's held, how it's held, and the speed through the chain.
-Once alignment is understood, you can go about measuring your current footprint against the climate model and start making improvements within that context.'
+"I would say that other than measuring your output, companies need to understand their strategy; the different buying and selling behaviours of their customers and suppliers, and then create the appropriate supply models through their chains."

+"That will impact on the amount of inventory held, how it's procured, where it's held, how it's held, and the speed through the chain."

+"Once alignment is understood, you can go about measuring your current footprint against the climate model and start making improvements within that context," Sinclair says.

-While there is clearly a growing concern for the environment, as evidenced by the significant call from clients to investigate sustainability and compliance within Mark Reynold's business in 2007, Maurice Sinclair says that there will still be those who'll need to be forced to comply, 'kicking and screaming', rather than being proactive.
+While there clearly is a growing concern for the environment, as evidenced by the significant call from clients to investigate sustainability and compliance within Mark Reynold's business in 2007, Maurice Sinclair says there will still be those who'll need to be forced to comply, 'kicking and screaming', rather than being proactive.

-Senior research analyst of sustainable funds for AMP Capital Investors and panelist Dr Ian Woods believes that businesses must think carefully about the impact on brand and reputation, and ultimately cost, of this attitude.
+Senior Research Analyst Sustainable Funds, AMP Capital Investors and panellist, Dr Ian Woods says businesses must think carefully about the impact to brand and reputation, and ultimately cost, of this attitude.

-'A recent AMP Capital Investors analysis finds 77 per cent of the value of the typical Australian company is made up of intangibles,' Woods says.
+"A recent AMP Capital Investors analysis finds 77 per cent of the value of the typical Australian company is made up of intangibles," Woods says.

-'Successful risk management and supply chain relationships and management can represent an important part of company value.'
+"Successful risk management and supply chain relationships and management can represent an important part of company value."